-Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Table 2.
-Roots synthetic oil (Roots P/N 813-106-) is specified and recommended.
-Roots does not recommend automotive type lubricants, as they are not formulated with the properties mentioned above.
+Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Table 2. \ROOTS synthetic oil (ROOTS P/N 813-106-) is specified.
+ROOTS does not recommend automotive type lubricants, as they are not formulated with the properties mentioned above.